ambrosus/sdk-java/README.md

 ### Configure Node API endpoint

 It’s possible to use different network API endpoints.
-To do this, one must first create an instance of Configuration class, and then set the API endpoint for this instance with `url(String url)`{:.java} method.
+To do this, one must first create an instance of Configuration class, and then set the API endpoint for this instance with `url(String url)` method.
 Once this has been done, it is then possible to create an instance of `Network` class using the following configuration:

 ```java
 Configuration configuration = new Configuration().url("https://hermes.ambrosus.com");